Leg Press

 Press through your whole foot.

-Common Leg Press mistakes
+What are common Leg Press mistakes to avoid?

 Lower back coming off the pad.